changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-using-json-in-hive.md

 <properties
-   pageTitle="HDInsight での Hive による JSON ドキュメントの分析および処理 | Microsoft Azure" description="HDInsight で Hive を使用した JSON ドキュメントの使用と分析方法について説明します。" services="hdinsight" documentationCenter="" authors="rashimg"
+   pageTitle="Analyze and Process JSON documents with Hive in HDInsight | Microsoft Azure" description="Learn how to use JSON documents and analyze them using Hive in HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"